-- 3.1 South Lakeland District Council (SLDC) is the Local Planning Authority for South Lakeland outside the Lake District and Yorkshire Dales National Parks.
-The Council's current Local Plan (formerly Local Development Framework or LDF) comprises of: - Saved policies from the South Lakeland Local Plan (amended 2006) - The South Lakeland Local Plan Core Strategy (adopted 2010) - The Local Plan Land Allocations (adopted 2013) - 3.2 The old South Lakeland Local Plan (amended 2006) is gradually being superseded following the adoption of a CIL Charging Schedule in 2015 and the preparation of a Development Management Policies document and a dedicated Arnside and Silverdale AONB DPD. - 3.3 Therefore, in addition to reviewing the existing policy documents above, we have reviewed the emerging documents listed below: - South Lakeland Local Plan Draft Development Management Policies (October 2016), Main Changes Pre-Publication consultation document (June 2017) and the emerging Publication stage DPD. - Arnside and Silverdale AONB Development Plan Document, Draft Plan Consultation Document (November 2016), Pre-Publication consultation document (June 2017) and emerging Publication DPD. - 3.4 As noted within the introduction, we have produced a standalone report for the AONB.
-This also includes the Lancaster City Council planning policies for their part of the AONB. - 3.5 In order to appraise the local plan viability, we have analysed each of the above policies in order to determine which policies have a direct or indirect impact on development viability.
+- 3.1 SLDC is the Local Planning Authority for South Lakeland outside the Lake District and Yorkshire Dales National Parks.
+The Council's current Local Plan (formerly Local Development Framework or LDF) comprises of: - Saved policies from the South Lakeland Local Plan (amended 2006) - The South Lakeland Local Plan Core Strategy (adopted 2010) - The Local Plan Land Allocations (adopted 2013), note this does not apply in the AONB - 3.2 It is important to note that SLDC adopted a CIL Charging Schedule in 2015, at present Lancaster District Council does not implement CIL. - 3.3 The old South Lakeland Local Plan (amended 2006) is gradually being superseded, and the Council have produced a Development Management Policies document alongside a dedicated Arnside and Silverdale AONB DPD (see below). - 3.4 Therefore, in addition to reviewing the existing policy documents above, we have reviewed the emerging documents listed below: - South Lakeland Local Plan Draft Development Management Policies (October 2016) - Arnside and Silverdale AONB Development Plan Document, Draft Plan Consultation Document (November 2016) - 3.5 This report also includes the Lancaster City Council planning policies for the part of the AONB that falls within the Lancaster District boundary.
+Therefore, we have also reviewed the following documents listed below: - A Local Plan for Lancaster District 2011-2031, Part One: Strategic Policies and Land Allocation DPD (consultation draft January 2017); - A Local Plan for Lancaster District 2011-2031, Part Two: Review of the Development Management DPD (consultation draft January 2017). - 3.6 In order to appraise the local plan viability, we have analysed each of the above policies to determine which policies have a direct or indirect impact on development viability.
 Those policies with a direct impact on viability have been factored into our economic assessment below.
-Those policies with an indirect impact have been incorporated into the viability study indirectly through the property market cost and value assumptions adopted. - 3.6 It is important to note that all the policies have an indirect impact on viability.
-The Council's Local Plan sets the 'framework' for the property market to operate within.
-All the policies have an indirect impact on viability through the operation of the property market and via site allocations which shape supply over time. - 3.7 A detailed matrix of all the planning policies is appended (Appendix 1), and this outlines how the directly influential policies have both shaped our typologies appraised and the assumptions adopted within the appraisals.
-We highlight the directly influential policies below.
+Those policies with an indirect impact have been incorporated into the viability study indirectly through the property market cost and value assumptions adopted.